 quick object has the same effect as importing

-sttp.client._, plus defining an implicit synchronous backend (
+sttp.client3._, plus defining a synchronous backend (

 If the default